timescale/docs/use-timescale/integrations/observability-alerting/grafana.md

 <Procedure>

-1.  **Create a new dashboard**

-    1. On the `Dashboards` page, click `New` and select `New dashboard`.
+1. **On the `Dashboards` page, click `New` and select `New dashboard`**

-    1. Click `Save dashboard`.
-Give your dashboard a title, a description, and a folder to store it in, then click **Save**.

-    You now have an empty dashboard.

-1.  **Add a new panel**

-    1. Open your dashboard and click `Add visualization`.
+1. **Click `Add visualization`**

+1. **Select the data source**

-    1. Select from the list of pre-configured data sources or configure a new one.
+   Select your $SERVICE_LONG from the list of pre-configured data sources or configure a new one.

+1. **Configure your panel**

+   Select the visualization type.
+The type defines specific fields to configure in addition to standard ones, such as the panel name.

-    1. Run your queries.
+1. **Run your queries**

    You can edit the queries directly or use the built-in query editor.
-If you are visualizing time-series data, select
-       `Time series` in the `Format` drop-down.
+If you are visualizing time-series data, select `Time series` in the `Format` drop-down.

-    1. Configure a title, a description, and other options for your panel, then click `Save dashboard`.
+1. **Click `Save dashboard`**

    You now have a dashboard with one panel.
-Add more panels to a dashboard by clicking `Add` at the top right and selecting `Vizualization` from the drop-down.
+Add more panels to a dashboard by clicking `Add` at the top right and selecting `Visualization` from the drop-down.

 </Procedure>